-The RGD designation is your assurance of an experienced and qualified professional.
+The RGD designation is your assurance of an experienced, ethical and qualified professional.
 Search for a design professional in our Searchable Directory.

 Professional graphic design ensures a fully integrated solution that conveys the concept, the message and the positioning of your organization.
 It positions products or services in the marketplace and makes a company more visible, more sophisticated, smarter, faster, more powerful and more desirable than the competition.
 A Registered Graphic Designer partners with you to integrate every phase of your communication needs.